elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

     - Every morning they toss a coin
     - 'Heads' they come to work, 'tails' they don't
     - So that means 50% of workers don't show up at any day
-    - 'Dropput' method says, this makes the 'company' as a whole, perform better :-)
+    - 'Dropout' method says, this makes the 'company' as a whole, perform better :-)

  * Increase dropout rate, if you notice the model is overfitting.
 Decrease it if it is underfitting